rotemaf/website/pages/talks.md

 <br/><br>
-All illustrations and infographics in the slides were done by Asher Arnon.
+Thanks to Asher Arnon for the illustrations and infographics in the slides.